vojtechruz/vojtechruzicka-blog/src/posts/intellij-idea-tips-tricks-testing-restful-web-services/index.md

 -   Importing and exporting request from/to an XML file.
 This can be handy when reporting bugs, so the issue can be easily reproduced.
 And also to persist request between starts of IDEA as REST client's state is not preserved.
 -   You can generate basic authentication header from a username and password.
 -   Request/response history is saved.
--   Integration with JAX-RS - IDEA can detect your @Path annotations and offer them in the path field, so you don\'t have to manually search for the value.
+-   Integration with JAX-RS - IDEA can detect your @Path annotations and offer them in the path field, so you don't have to manually search for the value.
 -   Code completion for common HTTP headers.

 ## The New Way - Using Http Request File